Code of Honor (Cameron novel): Commercial

 The book debuted at number six on the Combined Print and E-Book Fiction and Hardcover Fiction categories of the New York Times bestseller list for the week of December 7, 2019.
+It charted at number 14 at the Mass Market Books category of the same list on November 2020.

 Critical

 The book received positive reviews.
 Thriller novel reviewer The Real Book Spy praised it, saying: "Marc Cameron has outdone himself once again, delivering the kind of fast-paced, original, true-to-the-characters thriller that Clancy’s fans have long devoured."
 Publishers Weekly's verdict on the novel is that "The plot unreels smoothly as it always does with Cameron at the helm.
 Readers will look forward to the further adventures of Ryan father and son."
 In a mixed review, Kirkus Reviews pointed out that while "the story is fun, as the Clancy yarns always are...some backstories feel like filler necessary to reach 500 pages."